 If you or anyone you know is in need of prayer, please let us know by calling Fr.
 Tony Burrascano, O.S.A. at (856) 697-2600 ext.
-145 or by submitting your confidential prayer to the Office of Campus Ministry by emailing firstname.lastname@example.org.
+145 or by submitting your confidential prayer to the Office of Mission and Ministry by emailing email@example.com.

 The Office of Mission and Ministry

-It is the responsibility of this office to assist to assist the Head of School in promoting and protecting the Catholic and Augustinian identity of the institution.
+It is the responsibility of this office to assist the Head of School in promoting and protecting the Catholic and Augustinian identity of the institution.
 In this essential and pivotal role, we strive to engage our students both spiritually and academically.
-This is accomplished through the support and encouragement of the various programs and events sponsored by Campus Ministry, whose aim is to holistically encourage each student in their own unique search for God.
-The Assistant to the Head of School for Mission & Ministry oversees the office and works in collaboration with all those involved in Campus Ministry, the Chaplain’s Office, and Christian Service.
+This is accomplished through the support and encouragement of the various programs and events sponsored by Mission and Ministry, whose aim is to holistically encourage each student in their own unique search for God.
+The Assistant to the Head of School for Mission and Ministry oversees the office and works in collaboration with all those involved in Campus Ministry, the Chaplain’s Office, Christian Service, and Retreats.

 “What profit would a man show if he were to gain the whole world and destroy himself in the process?
 Matthew 16:26